Constitution of the New Hampshire Bar Association

 (f) Gender Equality Committee.
 The committee investigates issues of gender discrimination and equality in the legal profession and in the legal system.
 The committee may undertake projects as deemed necessary or appropriate to ensure fair treatment and equality of all members of the legal profession and all participants in the legal system.

 (g) Committee on Lawyer Referral Services.
 This committee shall provide advice, recommendations, and support to staff concerning the development and operation of all NHBA sponsored lawyer referral programs.
-This committee shall review decisions to suspend or remove panelists and review petitions from potential panelists who have been denied membership.
+This committee shall have exclusive authority to suspend or remove panelists and review petitions from potential panelists who have been denied membership.
 The committee shall also provide guidance and support for the NHBA Lawline program, and the NHBA participation in ABA Free Legal Answers program.

 (h) Law Related Education Committee.
 This committee shall oversee and take necessary action to engage lawyers and judges in activities to further civics education and information for both students and adults in New Hampshire.
 This shall include but not be limited to programs for students, facilitating involvement of the Bench and Bar in school programs, coordinating teacher education and involvement in civics programs, coordinating with appropriate groups and/or organizations regarding civics education, and general education of adults on civics programs.